merlin-source-libraries/Merlin-instructions/README.md

 When using a Merlin library in one's project, it may be inconvenient to have to specify the Merlin _include_ and _lib_ directories paths in the compilation command (e.g. `-I/opt/Merlin/include` and `-L/opt/Merlin/lib`).

-We would advise to edit the _.bashrc_ file (under Linux) and set the `CPLUS_INCLUDE_PATH` and `LD_LIBRARY_PATH` environment variables (at least for GCC g++) to let respectively the preprocessor and the linker find the Merlin installation without explicit compilation arguments anymore.
+We would advise to edit the _.bashrc_ file (under Linux) and set the `CPLUS_INCLUDE_PATH` and `LIBRARY_PATH` environment variables (at least for GCC g++) to let respectively the preprocessor and the linker find the Merlin installation without explicit compilation arguments anymore.

+Moreover it is also recommended to set the `LD_LIBRARY_PATH` environment variable in order to let the loader find the shared libraries at runtime.

 **Example:**